 - Blood tests - to measure, among other things, levels of CA-125, a protein in the blood that may be higher than normal in women with ovarian cancer

 - Biopsy - the removal of a tissue sample or fluid for examination under a microscope to see if cancer cells are present.
 Masses confined to the ovary generally cannot be biopsied and must be removed surgically for diagnosis.

 - Surgical procedures - such as a laparotomy (large surgical incision) or laparoscopy (surgery through small incisions with a camera) to view and/or remove the ovaries and other pelvic organs, do a biopsy, or determine whether the cancer has spread

 Types of Ovarian Cancer

 Germ cell.
-Germ cell tumors occur in only five percent of ovarian cancer cases and starts in the egg-producing cells of the ovaries.
+Germ cell tumors occur in only five percent of ovarian cancer cases and start in the egg-producing cells of the ovaries.
 They can occur at any age but are more commonly found in patients under 30 years old.

 Can Ovarian Cancer Be Prevented?

 Unfortunately, no screening tests for ovarian cancer have been shown to decrease the risk of ovarian cancer or to detect it in a pre-cancerous state.
 However, patients who have a strong family history of breast or ovarian cancer or who may have a genetic predisposition to ovarian cancer should be seen by a gynecologic oncologist and followed closely, and consider having her ovaries removed after finishing her family.
 While it is not yet known how to prevent ovarian cancer, research suggests women may be able to reduce their risk through: